KingerNL/Computer_Vision_Eindopdracht/README.md

 │   │   ├── img_1.jpg
 │   │   ├── ...
-│   ├── train <- training folder, here should be the bulk of our images │   │   ├── img_1.jpg
+│   ├── train <- training folder, here should be the bulk of our images │   │   ├── annotations.json <- has annotations for our project. can be opened with vgg image annotator │   │   ├── img_1.jpg
 │   │   ├── ...
 │   ├── valid <- map for validation